Trutch70/advent-of-code-2021/README.md

 ### getSecondPartSolution($input): string
 Same as above.

-## For the result launch the newly created and implemented command :) good luck!
+## For the result launch the `app:advent` command with the day number as the first param :) good luck!